 All pupils at Simonside Primary School have access to quality first teaching, through a broad and balanced academic and social curriculum, which is appropriately differentiated to meet individual learner's needs and to promote pupil progress.
-This is achieved through;
+This is achieved through:

-- Highly skilled, creative teachers and well-trained support staff who are dedicated to each pupils' academic, personal and social potential. - Appropriate and varied learning challenges, which takes a multi-sensory approach to cover all learning styles.
-Links, where possible, are made to real life experiences. - We work in partnership with parents and carers to meet the needs of individual pupils. - ➤ We have a fully qualified SENCO and Parent Support Officer who can provide advice and guidance to parents and staff. - We operate a graduated response based upon need; assess, plan, do, review - ➤ Use Newcastle 'Universally Available Provision' document to support provision. - ➤ We use support and strategies to reduce anxiety/ promote emotional well-being. - We work together to ensure any difficulties are quickly identified and an effective plan is put in place.
-This can be a child friendly My Support Plan (MSP). - We involve the child, parents or carers and key staff members in the writing, implementing and reviewing of all pupil friendly individual and needs-based plans. - We seek support and advice from a range of outside agencies to ensure barriers to success are fully identified and responded to. - Support is offered to families and they are signposted to services and organisations, which may offer appropriate support or advice via the Newcastle Local Offer. - ➤ We offer support to all pupils and parents during periods of transition; Early Years to Key Stage 1, Year 6 to secondary School. - ➤ We liaise closely with secondary schools at transition times to ensure that SEN pupils' information is clearly communicated, and recommendations are heard so that the move to secondary school is as smooth as possible. - ➤ Each class has a fully qualified teacher and access to additional support from experienced Teaching Assistants TA.
-Further support staff are placed where they are needed throughout the school to ensure pupil progress, independence and value for money. - All staff have completed and continue to receive, on-going training in relation to meeting pupils' needs in the classroom. - All school-related activities are evaluated in terms of their positive impact on the learning success and inclusion of pupils with SEN. - ➤ We ensure that the pupils experience a wide range of visits and trips that are, as far as possible, accessible to all our SEN children.
+- Highly skilled, creative teachers and well-trained support staff who are dedicated to each pupil's academic, personal and social potential. - Appropriate and varied learning challenges, which takes a multi-sensory approach to cover all learning styles.
+Links, where possible, are made to real life experiences. - We work in partnership with parents and carers to meet the needs of individual pupils. - ➤ We have a fully qualified SENCO and Parent Support Advisor who can provide advice and guidance to parents and staff. - We operate a graduated response based upon need; assess, plan, do, review. - > Use Newcastle 'Universally Available Provision' document to support provision. - ➤ We use support and strategies to reduce anxiety/ promote emotional well-being. - We work together to ensure any difficulties are quickly identified and an effective plan is put in place.
+This can be a child friendly My Support Plan (MSP). - We involve the child, parents or carers and key staff members in the writing, implementing and reviewing of all pupil friendly individual and needs-based plans. - ➤ We seek support and advice from a range of outside agencies to ensure barriers to success are fully identified and responded to. - Support is offered to families and they are signposted to services and organisations, which may offer appropriate support or advice via the Newcastle Local Offer. - We offer support to all pupils and parents during periods of transition; Early Years to Key Stage 1, Year 6 to secondary school. - ➤ We liaise closely with secondary schools at transition times to ensure that SEN pupils' information is clearly communicated, and recommendations are heard so that the move to secondary school is as smooth as possible. - All staff have completed and continue to receive on-going training in relation to meeting pupils' needs in the classroom. - All school-related activities are evaluated in terms of their positive impact on the learning success and inclusion of pupils with SEN. - We ensure that the pupils experience a wide range of visits and trips that are, as far as possible, accessible to all our SEN children. - Teaching resources and intervention packages/ programmes are monitored and made available for all pupils.

-- > Teaching resources and intervention packages/ programmes are monitored and made available for all pupils. - Lessons are as inclusive as possible and differentiated accordingly.
+- Lessons are as inclusive as possible and differentiated accordingly.
 Reflections and evaluations are considered to support the planning of every lesson.
 Appropriate learning challenges, which are differentiated through: extending or reducing challenges, varying the amount of adult or peer support given to complete the challenge, delivered to suit learning style looking/ sight (visual), doing/practical (kinaesthetic), spoken (oral) or listening (auditory), different resources to help complete challenges and different outcomes of the challenge. - Pupil progress meetings are held termly to ensure that all pupils including those with a SEN are making appropriate progress and to identify any who are not so appropriate provision can be planned. - Regular reviews are held for children who have a special educational and/ or disability need.